-Eight invoices were issued to mch in 2015/16 (the remaining payments were made either by direct debit or at point of sale).
-The average time between mch receiving an invoice and the resulting funds leaving our account was 6 days.
+Three invoices were issued to mch in 2016/17 (the remaining payments were made either by direct debit or at point of sale).
+The average time between mch receiving an invoice and the resulting funds leaving our account was less than 1 day.
 None of the invoices were paid late (after 30 days).